 - Coprolalia, involuntary and repetitively utters obscene words

 All tics tend to wax and wane in severity and frequency.
-The tics themselves can also change over time, says Dr. Mary Zupanc, chair of neurology and the director of CHOC pediatric comprehensive epilepsy program.
+The tics themselves can also change over time.
 This means that a child with simple childhood tic disorder can have repetitive eye blinking during one point in time, and during another phase, can have irregular but repetitive shoulder shrugging, and later, intermittent head twitching.

 Childhood tic disorders are very common in young children.
 It is a “spectrum disorder,” with some children having only intermittent, isolated tics, and having multiple motor and vocal tics.
 If these tics last greater than one year, the diagnosis is Tourette’s syndrome, which is simply a more severe form of childhood tic disorder.